 particular the books by Sqn Ldr Beryl Escott.

-responsibility is taken for their content.
+taken for their content.